Max-i Fieldbus

 Overview

-Max-i is a new, extremely powerful and efficient multi-master fieldbus, which enables the lowest automation and LED-lighting costs ever seen combined with maximum performance!
-It may be regarded as a combination between a highly improved CAN bus with a high-power 20-V power supply running on standard installation cables and some hardware-based I/O objects to handle the most commonly used functions:
+Max-i is a new, extremely powerful and efficient multi-master fieldbus, which enables the lowest automation and LED-lighting costs ever seen combined with maximum performance, reliability, failure tolerance and safety!
+It may be regarded as a combination between a highly improved CAN bus with a high-power 20-V power supply running on standard installation cables and some hardware-based I/O objects to handle the most commonly used functions like:

 • UART interface to microprocessors and displays with light control.

-• SPI interface to for example sensors, servo motor controllers and displays with light control.
+• SPI interface to for example sensors, servo motor controllers, displays with light control and mechanical functions for lamps like pan and tilt.

 • 4-bit Boolean (on/off) I/O with possibility for: